 Professional Bio

-Michael Dahlie is Associate Professor of English in Butler University’s MFA program and he’s the author of two novels with W.W.
-Norton.
-His short fiction has been published in journals and magazines including Harper’s, Ploughshares, The Kenyon Review, and Tin House, and he won a Pushcart Prize for a short story first published in The Yale Review.
+Michael Dahlie teaches in Butler University’s English Department and MFA program.
+He’s the author of two novels with W.W.
+Norton and his short fiction has been published in journals and magazines including Harper’s, Ploughshares, and The Yale Review.
 He’s received the PEN/Hemingway Award and a Whiting Award, and he was a National Endowment for the Arts Literature Fellow in 2020.

 Teaching Goals